gnif/LookingGlass/README.md

 The shared memory segment is intialized by the guest with a strcture that describes the format of the frame and the current mouse coordinates.
 Frame data is appended to the buffer after this header.

+We have decided upon he name "KVM FrameRelay", or "KVMFR" for this technology.

 ### Video Transfer